gracejinsotrue/MathTeacherFriendshipSim/README.md

 Funny 8,000 lines of code game!
 You play as a math teacher who is infatuated with another math teacher, and to win his heart you must solve math problems.  <br/>
-Use Left and Right arrow keys to go to the next and previous scene, respectively.
+Use Left and Right arrow keys to go to the previous and previous next, respectively.

 Requirements: JDK 11 or higher